Traveling this summer? If you ask us, it’s time for you to check a trip to the Mediterranean Sea off your bucket list.

 Stretching all the way from Spain to Syria, a traveler could spend an entire year traveling the Mediterranean coast.
 But if you have a little less time on your hands, don’t worry – a cruise might be the perfect option for your summer vacation, as it will give you a chance to check out a number of destinations in a short time period.
 If you’re ready to set sail, here are the top five Mediterranean destinations to hit:

 One popular approach to exploring the Mediterranean by cruise is to start in the West and finish in the East.
 The most common departure port is Barcelona, but if you can swing it, a more exciting starting point is Corsica.
 This tiny island sits off the eastern coast of France and offers unspoiled adventure for the more fearless traveler.
 As the most mountainous island in the Mediterranean, there are endless shoreline excursions for hiking and camping enthusiasts in Corsica.
 An ecologically diverse island, you could spend a morning gallivanting across the hills of Bastia and an afternoon tanning in one of the town’s many, sunny beaches.
+Just don’t forget to purchase a travel insurance policy that includes a decent amount of Medical Expense and Medical Evacuation coverage in case you get hurt on your trip.
 If you’re more of a history buff, Corsica’s still got you covered.
 The island’s capital, Ajaccio, is the birthplace of Napoleon and is full of museums and memorials that capture the furies of the Napoleonic Wars.

 Choosing where to dock along Italy’s splendid Mediterranean coast during your cruise is no easy task.
 You could de-boat in the north to explore the bright, windy streets of Cinque Terre, some of Italy’s most “instagrammable” cities, or you could hold out for warmer weather and travel south to Capri.
 The star of the already illustrious Amalfi coast, Capri is home to the famous “blue grotto” and some of the craggiest coastlines Europe has to offer.
 For the more well-heeled traveler, luxury abounds across Capri.
 Walk in the footsteps of Jackie O at the Grand Hotel Quisisana, one of Capri’s many five-star hotels, or enjoy a brilliant seaside dinner at the Michelin Guide-recommended Quatrro Passi.
 Don’t worry, you can still visit Italy on a budget, without sacrificing the experience!